JoseGaDel/DIME/Nano 33/README.md

 ## Main program
 This folder contains the program used to get the results of the TinyML and LR models.
 The output is a list containing three values for each sample: index of the image in the given batch, LR output and predicted class.

 To run this program, one needs to feed the desired images via USB connection.
-The images are stored and processed in batches of 33 (this value can be changes respecting the memory constraints)
+The images are stored and processed in batches of 25 (this value can be changed respecting the memory constraints).
+The images can be sent using "image_communication.ipynb".

 ## Time measurements